-- Focal motor seizures – characterised by movements, such as jerking, posturing or stiffening of arm/s or leg/s, twitching of face
+- Focal motor seizures – movements, such as jerking, posturing or stiffening of arm/s or leg/s, twitching of face

-- Focal sensory seizures – characterised by sensations, such as numbness, tingling or burning feeling in a part of the body
+- Focal sensory seizures –sensations, such as numbness, tingling or burning feeling in a part of the body

-- Focal autonomic seizures – characterised by involuntary body changes, such as blushing, looking pale or grey, increased heart rate, nausea, and perspiring.
+- Focal autonomic seizures – involuntary body changes, such as blushing, looking pale or grey, increased heart rate, butterflies in the stomach, nausea, and perspiring

-- Focal cognitive seizures – characterised by impaired language or cognition or features such as déjà vu, hallucinations (visual, smell, taste or hearing), illusions or perceptual distortions.
+- Focal cognitive seizures – include impaired language or thinking, or features such as déjà vu, hallucinations (visual, smell, taste or hearing), illusions or perceptual distortions

 - Focal emotional seizures – characterised by feeling emotions such as joy, sadness, anxiety, fear or panic.